 Note: Sales between business segments are accounted for at competitive market prices charged to unaffiliated customers for similar goods and services.
-Interest charged by the Head Office to the business segments is based on market interest rates and the Group's cost of debt.

-Post-tax impairment and related charges included under share of loss in the Cathay group were HK\$1,656 million.

-\ Impairment charges included under operating loss of the HAECO group and the Swire Pacific Offshore group were HK\$308 million and HK\$4,345 million respectively.
+Interest charged by the Head Office to the business segments is based on market interest interest charged by the Head Office to the business segments is based on market interest interest charged by the Head Office to the business segments is based on the focup's cost of debt. # Post-fax impairment and related charges included under share of loss in the Cathay group were HK\$1,656 million. \ Impairment charges included under operating loss of the HECO group and the Swire Pacific Offshore group were HK\$308 million and HK\$4,345 million respectively.

+Swire Pacific Limited INTERIM REPORT 2021